Switch3301/Discord-Token-Generator/README.md

 # Info

+`Code is currently non functional` | `You can take the work to view and fix the code if you can`

 This code is meant to be used in a educational manner and not for harming others.
 This code is solely based on concept of the Account generation.
 This can be patched by discord anytime.
 I am not responsible for any harm caused by this tool.
 The Tool is just shared by me for Saving time finding it!